cheqd/studio/README.md

 ### Running your own credential-service using Docker

-Construct the postgres url and configure the env variables mentioned above.
+Construct the postgres URL and configure the env variables mentioned above.

 Spinning up a Docker container from the [pre-built credential-service Docker image on Github](https://github.com/cheqd/credential-service/pkgs/container/credential-service) is as simple as the command below: